-They first made their appearance in England in 1874 and the U.S. around 1886, gaining popularity during the 1950s.
+They first made their appearance in England in 1874 and in the U.S. around 1886, gaining popularity during the 1950s.
 Now, they rank #7 on the American Kennel Club’s breed popularity scale.
 It’s not certain when they became the smaller toy and mini sizes, but some say it could have been around the 1400s.

 Breeders first bred Poodles as hunting dogs and water retrievers, bringing back waterfowl to their owners.
-Their name stems from the German word “pudel” or “pudelin,” which means “to splash in water.”
+Their name stems from the German word “pudel” or “pudelin,” which means “to splash in the water.”
 The breed’s intelligence and entertaining personality gained popularity in Europe, especially among the noble population.

 The Poodle is a purebred pup with curly, low-shedding hair that helped them stay afloat while hunting in water.
-Their classic, poofy haircut wasn’t always just for show; it gave them free range of motion and buoyancy while also protecting their chest, hips, and joints.
+Their classic, poofy haircut wasn’t always just for show; it gave them free rein of motion and buoyancy while also protecting their chest, hips, and joints.